 You can check if the Smart sending feature is activated on any automation by clicking the automation, choosing edit, and clicking Triggers.
 If it’s not visible in the triggers section, when you click publish changes, you will see the Smart sending option in the small window that will be opened.
 See if the checkbox next to it is checked or not.

-Be aware that some automations, like Cart Abandonment, have Smart Sending enabled by default, while for others, like Win Back, it is mandatory and cannot be disabled.
+Be aware that some automations, like Cart Abandonment, have Smart Sending enabled by default but can be disabled, while for others, like Win Back, it is mandatory and cannot be disabled.

 After ruling out customer-specific issues, the final area to investigate involves broader restrictions and limits imposed by the WhatsApp platform itself.